gillian-guide/GTAIVSetupUtilityWPF/README.md

 - Warns the user if they have IVSDK .NET and DXVK installed at the same time as RTSS is enabled.
 - Prompts the user to fix GFWL achievements if using GFWL (or revert fixing them; this will trigger if using XLivelessNess at the moment).
 - Removing `GFWLDLCs.asi` and enabling `LoadDLCs` if ZolikaPatch is present.
+- Warn the user if they're using `commandline.txt` on Steam version.
+- Warn the user if they're using the outdated `dsound.dll` and prompt them to downoad the latest Ultimate ASI Loader.
 - Providing tips for what the launch options actually do.
 And *not* providing useless options.

 ## Contribution